 Disclaimer: The shoes listed below are considered to be healthy athletic shoes but are not ideal for basketball.
 Basketball requires a lot of athletic, agile, and aggressive movements that are not really what we would consider to be basic human movements, such as running.
 Additionally, basketball is played on an artificial surface, so barefoot principles are not always ideal.
 Playing basketball in running shoes is not ideal either, for similar reasons.
 We generally advise patients to wear basketball shoes that are as wide and low as they can find, and wear healthy, natural, minimalist shoes all the other times.
 Overall, basketball doesn’t take up too much time for most people and sometimes we must compromise, just like wearing dress shoes for special occasions.

 - – The Solstice XT is a new cross-trainer recommended by Altra.
 Whether you’re going to the gym, out for a run, or for a casual walk around town, the Solstice can be your go-to all-around sneaker.
 This shoe combines an engineered mesh durable caged upper for improved performance with a durable 23 mm full rubber outsole.
 The Solstice XT features Altra’s signature FootShape™ toe box, which allows for a wide and natural toe splay, and Innerflex™ midsole that provides grid-like grooves to allow your foot to flex while being lighter, for more speed and better performance.
 The Zero Drop™ platform and balanced cushioning places your heel and forefoot the same distance from the ground to encourage proper, low-impact form throughout your athletic endeavors.
+This is our top-rated Correct Toes Approved™ shoe for indoor basketball.

 - – The HIIT XT 2 is a cross-trainer shoe that features a FootShape™ toe box, which accommodates Correct Toes, the Zero Drop™ platform, which offers a flat, stable surface to move from, and the removable insole adjusts the stack height from 20 mm to 15 mm.
 The biggest downside to this shoe is the stiffness of the sole so removing the liner is a good option.
 The reinforced mesh upper and sticky rubber outsole combine to create a durable shoe with great traction.
 The HIIT XT 2 performs well during multi-directional, dynamic workouts.
 Please see our shoe review.